drfreder/king-and-frederickson/README.md

 grown more than the number of women authorships, both as a percent change and in absolute terms.

-We further investigated this patterns in the fields with the greatest numbers of preprints in arXiv, namely physics, computer science, and math.
+We further investigated this pattern in the fields with the greatest numbers of preprints in arXiv, namely physics, computer science, and math.